ashiras/multi-ai-cli/README.md

     multi-ai --version
     ```

-Note: On macOS, if prompted with a security warning, go to System Settings > Privacy & Security and click "Allow Anyway".

 ### 🛠 For Developers (Source Installation)
 If you prefer to run from source or want to contribute to the project, use [uv](https://github.com/astral-sh/uv) for a seamless setup: